 The performance of investment managers is monitored by the IFC at their quarterly meetings where they receive quarterly reporting setting out performance alongside ratings for the underlying managers.
-In the prior Fund year, the Trustee updated its criteria for the appointment and retention of managers taking into account the managers' integration of sustainability into their investment decisions.
-More detailed assessments of performance are carried out as part of the rolling asset class reviews and via the annual Sustainability Scorecard process.
+In the scheme year ending 31 March 2022, the Trustee Board updated its criteria for the appointment and retention of managers taking into account the managers' integration of sustainability into their investment decisions.
+More detailed assessments of performance are carried out as part of the rolling asset class reviews and via the annual sustainability scorecard process.
 As part of the rating process, the underlying holdings for each manager are assessed to see whether they are consistent with the stated strategy.
-This includes a consideration of portfolio turnover relative to expectations for the strategy as well as an assessment of sustainability integration relative to expectations.
-As at 31 March 2023 there were no material concerns, and during the Fund year all relevant direct investment managers adhered to the Exclusion Policy provided to them.
+This includes a consideration of portfolio turnover relative to expectations for the strategy as well as an assessment of sustainability integration relative to expectations in key areas such as voting and engagement, identification and assessment of risks and opportunities and application of carbon and Sustainability metrics.
+As at 31 March 2024 there were no material concerns, and during the Scheme year all relevant direct investment managers adhered to the Exclusion Policy provided to them.